henrykohl/deeplearningproject/README.md

 - `/experiment` (1:19:30)
   > `experiment.ipynb` (1:19:40)

-* `tox.ini` : do one thing like test our case (check the MLOps Lecture) (1:20:23)
+* `tox.ini` : do one thing like test our case. write down the configuration over here. (check the MLOps Lecture) (1:20:23)

-* `setup.cfg` : publish this one as your package so you can mention the configuration inside the setup.cfg.
+* `setup.cfg` : if you want to  publish this one as your package so you can mention the configuration inside the setup.cfg.
 (1:21:30)

-* `requirements_dev.txt` : write down the specific library for development environment (1:21:50)
+* `requirements_dev.txt` : write down the specific library just for development environment (1:21:50)

-* `init_setup.sh` : write down our Shell Script for the automating the entire thing environment creation or like environment installation and all.
+* `init_setup.sh` : write down our Shell Script just for the automating the entire thing environment creation or like this environment installation and all.
 We can write down each and every command over here inside this file.
 (1:22:55)

 * post the recent changes in Github (1:23:25)
 ```bash